harlecin/hugo-site/content/post/r-pkg-dev-overview.md

 - The hard way, aka manually.
 - The easy way, using the `roxygen2` package.

-The easy way is, you guessed it, easy:) Writing function documentation works using tags:
+The easy way is, you guessed it, easy :) Writing function documentation works using tags:
 ```
 #' Function caption here
 #'